-- Changes in rainfall patterns (E.g. Chennai floods) will severely impact agriculture.
+- Changes in rainfall patterns (E.g. 2015 Chennai floods, 2018 Kerala floods) will severely impact agriculture.

-- Reduced hydroelectric power generation due to abnormal behavior of glaciers will further increase dependence on fossil fuels.
+- Reduced hydroelectric power generation due to abnormal behaviour of glaciers will further increase dependence on fossil fuels.

 - Widespread vanishing of animal populations due to habitat loss will add more species to the ‘threatened’ and ‘extinct’ list.